 Umeclidinium is an anticholinergic.
 Vilanterol is a bronchodilator.
 These medications work by relaxing muscles in the airways to improve breathing.

-Fluticasone, umeclidinium, and vilanterol is a combination medicine used to improve symptoms and prevent bronchospasm in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.
+Fluticasone, umeclidinium, and vilanterol is a combination medicine used to prevent airflow obstruction and reduce flare-ups in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

 Fluticasone, umeclidinium, and vilanterol may also be used for purposes not listed in this medication guide.